mkierzenka/SWDevProj/report/doc.md

  - put(Key, String): adds given data to the key-value store specified in the key, not blocking
- - get(Key): request for the data; returns deserialized data from its own store if stored locally, otherwise will make a request to whichever store holds the data
+ - get(Key): request for the data; returns deserialized data from its own store if stored locall
- - getAndWait(Key): same functionality as get but call will block until the data is retrieved
- -getStoreId(): return the id of this store (storeId)
+ - getAndWait(Key): retrieves data with the given Key from the Key's node -getStoreId(): return the id of this store (storeId)

 *Key: these are used to define a piece of data at a level higher than the local KV store.